 In June 2020, West Mercia Police began a criminal investigation into the deaths of babies at Shrewsbury and Telford Trust, to see whether there was evidence to support a criminal case against either the Trust or individuals involved.
 The case is ongoing.

-Understanding the details of the Shropshire Maternity Scandal and how they can be used when answering ethics questions during your interview is vital.
+The Shropshire Maternity Scandal is an important topic that you can bring up in your answers to ethics questions during your interview.
 Some example questions you could be asked include:

 Want to try out more questions?
-Try our Interview Question Bank, which has over 100 other questions and answer guides for your practice.
+Go to our Interview Question Bank, which has over 100 questions and answer guides for your practice.

 Loading More Content